browserengineering/book/book/text.md

 This new `flush` function has three responsibilities:

-1. It must align the words along the baseline;
+1. it must align the words along the baseline (see Figure 5);
-2. It must add all those words to the display list; and
+2. it must add all those words to the display list; and
-3. It must update the `cursor_x` and `cursor_y` fields
+3. it must update the `cursor_x` and `cursor_y` fields

 ::: {.web-only}